Tulum or Cancun? We Break Down Which One’s Best for Your Travel Style

 ✓ There are 2 small archeological sites and 1 Mayan museum to visit besides the beach

-✓ In Cancun, you will find high-rise all-inclusive hotels on the beach and only a few 5-star exclusive hotels that offer a room only accommodation
+✓ In Cancun, you will find high-rise all-inclusive hotels on the beach and only a few 5-star exclusive hotels that offer room-only accommodation

 ✓ 2 hostels only on Cancun Beach